Skip to main content

 COMT-DRD2

-If you are able to produce something that is both novel, useful and closely related to human development whether it belongs to individual or societal level, you are among people with creative mind won on genetic lottery.
-Similar to the hedonistic process in our brain, according to several researches in previous decades, dopamine is also the key hormone responsible for creative process, more accurately dopamine levels in multiple brain areas enhance interaction between frontal and striatal dopaminergic pathways (dopamine neurons location in brain) which is believed to lead toward creative thinking and reward after something new is either achieved or produced.
-While responsible genes involved in dopamine transmission and generation of just enough dopamine levels needed for creativeness is still ongoing process, two genes are the most promising candidates - COMT and DRD2, both their single involvement in the process as well as in their prior interaction.
+If you are able to produce something that is both novel, useful, and closely related to human development, whether it belongs to an individual or societal level, you are among people with creative minds who won on the genetic lottery.
+Similar to the hedonistic process in our brain, according to several studies in previous decades, dopamine is also the key hormone responsible for the creative process.
+More accurately, dopamine levels in multiple brain areas enhance interaction between frontal and striatal dopaminergic pathways (dopamine neuron location in brain), which is believed to lead toward creative thinking and reward after something new is either achieved or produced.
+While responsible genes involved in dopamine transmission and generation of just enough dopamine levels needed for creativity is still an ongoing process, two genes are the most promising candidates: COMT and DRD2, both for their single involvement in the process as well as in their prior interaction.

 Refs: